codingfuture/puppet-test/README.md

 6. Rest of VMs are provisioned from `puppet`
 7. Then `web` and `db` VMs are configured to use `puppetback` as Puppet Server

-Use bundles script for actions above:
+Use bundled script for actions above:
 ```bash
 ./provision.sh
 ```